dsherret/Units-of-Measure-Proposal-for-TypeScript/README.md

 unit meter = MyModule.m;
 ```

+## Definition File

+Units of measure can be defined in TypeScript definition files ( `.d.ts`) and can be used by any file that references it.
+Defining units of measure in a defition file is done just the same as defining one in a `.ts` file.

 ## Compilation

 The units of measure feature will not create any runtime overhead.
 For example: